 A client or prospective client leaving an employer typically has four options regarding an existing retirement plan (and may engage in a combination of these options): (i) leave the money in the former employer's plan, if permitted, (ii) roll over the assets to the new employer's plan, if one is available and rollovers are permitted, (iii) roll over to an Individual Retirement Account ("IRA"), or (iv) cash out the account value (which could, depending upon the client's age, result in adverse tax consequences).
 If Millstone Evans recommends that a client roll over their retirement plan assets into an account to be managed by Millstone Evans, such a recommendation creates a conflict of interest if Millstone Evans will earn new (or increase its current) compensation as a result of the rollover.
 If Millstone Evans provides a recommendation as to whether a client should engage in a rollover or not (whether it is from an employer's plan or an existing IRA), Millstone Evans is acting as a fiduciary within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
 No client is under any obligation to roll over retirement plan assets to an account managed by Millstone Evans, whether it is from an employer's plan or an existing IRA.
-The Millstone Evans' Chief Compliance Officer, Michele Renee Duvall, remains available to address any questions that a client or prospective client may have regarding the potential for conflict of interest presented by such rollover recommendation.
+The Millstone Evans' Chief Compliance Officer, Byron Wilson, remains available to address any questions that a client or prospective client may have regarding the potential for conflict of interest presented by such rollover recommendation.

 Cash Sweep Accounts.
-Account custodians generally require that cash proceeds from account transactions or cash deposits be swept into and/or initially maintained in the custodian's sweep account.
-The yield on the sweep account is generally lower than those available in money market accounts.
-To help mitigate this issue, Adviser shall generally purchase a higher yielding money market fund available on the custodian's platform with cash proceeds or deposits, unless Adviser reasonably anticipates that it will utilize the cash proceeds during the subsequent 30-day period to purchase additional investments for the client's account.
-Exceptions and/or modifications can and will occur with respect to all or a portion of the cash balances for various reasons, including, but not limited to, the amount of dispersion between the sweep account and a money market fund, the size of the cash balance, an indication from the client of an imminent need for such cash, or the client has a demonstrated history of writing checks from the account.
+Certain account custodians can require that cash proceeds from account transactions or new deposits, be swept to and/or initially maintained in a specific custodian designated sweep account.
+The yield on the sweep account will generally be lower than those available for other money market accounts.
+When this occurs, to help mitigate the corresponding yield dispersion, Adviser shall (usually within 30 days thereafter) generally (with exceptions) purchase a higher yielding money market fund (or other type security) available on the custodian's platform, unless Adviser reasonably anticipates that it will utilize the cash proceeds during the subsequent 30-day period to purchase additional investments for the client's account.
+Exceptions and/or modifications can and will occur with respect to all or a portion of the cash balances for various reasons, including, but not limited to the amount of dispersion between the sweep account and a money market fund, the size of the cash balance, an indication from the client of an imminent need for such cash, or the client has a demonstrated history of writing checks from the account.